caldeira04/vue-padel-counter/README.md

 Not all matches have 2 sets of 6 games each, and not all tie-breaks end in 7.
 For the future, I plan on adding a way of changing this.

+### Storing past sets

+In the official games, instead of displaying how many sets a player won, it shows the score (in games format) for that set.
+I have plans of doing this too.

 ## Project Setup

 ```sh